-Data Services Team Leader (Point Source): Serves as project manager for NEI Emissions Reporting; is responsible for overall functioning of emissions inventory data management activities.
-This responsibilities is shared by several staff members.
+Data Services Work Leader (Point Source): Serves as project manager for NEI Emissions Reporting; is responsible for overall functioning of emissions inventory (EI) data management activities.
+This position's responsibilities are shared by several staff members.
 Responsibilities include but are not limited to: